Last updated on December 21st, 2019 at 05:29 pm

-From Unicorn Cafe, we headed to Patpong Night Market, it´s less crowded than Khao San Road night market.
-It was just a 10-minute walk.
-In Patpong, you can find fake or Class A brands for clothes, watches, etc. There are also bars and restaurants.
-We walked around and had dinner.
-A delicious noodle soup costs around 50 Baht (less than $2 USD), and it was so delicious.
-We really love Thai food, healthy and delicious!
-We didn´t stay until late hours.
-But if you feel going out there are many bars around the area to have a drink and meet people.
+From the Unicorn Cafe, we headed to Patpong Night Market.
+It was less crowded than Khao San Road’s night market and was just a 10-minute walk from the cafe.
+In Patpong, you can actually find many Class A rip-offs of branded clothes, watches, etc. There are also bars and restaurants everywhere.
+We walked around and had dinner here.
+A bowl of yummy noodle soup costs around 50 Baht (less than $2 USD), and it was so really so good!
+We absolutely love Thai food because it’s both healthy and delicious.
+We didn’t stay until late, though, but if you feel like going out, there are many bars to have drinks at and to meet new people.

 What to do in Khao San Road

 In Khao San Road, you can literally find everything.
-From shopping stores, bars, to restaurants, and prices are very affordable.
-It is alive 24 hours a day!
-Much like New York, Khao San Road never rests.
-If you are wandering what do in Khao San Road, you can do almost everything in this place.
+From shopping stores to restaurants and bars, the prices are very affordable.
+The street is alive 24 hours a day!
+Much like New York, Khao San Road never sleeps.
+If you are wandering what do in Khao San Road, you won’t run out of new things to discover and explore.

-You can have dinner starting from 50-60 Bahts ($2 USD) in Khao San Road night market.
-Our favorite dsihes for this price are noodle soups, pad thai and fried rice.
-Plus other local choices costs similar like papaya salad and Pad Krapow for example.
-And beers for similar price small beer for $2 and big ones for $3 and it´s similar price to buy in the shops that in a bar or a restaurant.
-I love beer and my favorite beers in Thailand are Leo beer and Chang beer.
+You can have dinner starting from 50-60 Bahts ($2 USD) in Khao San Road’s night market.
+Our favorite budget dishes are noodle soups, pad thai and fried rice.
+Other local food choices costs pretty much the same, like the papaya salad and Pad Krapow, for example.
+A small bottle of beer can also be availed for $2 and big ones cost around $3.
+Prices for beer in bars and restaurants are actually the same.
+I love beer, and my favorite brands in Thailand are Leo and Chang.

 Where To Stay in Khao San Road

-For this time in Bangkok, we decided to team up with Ibis Styles Bangkok Khaosan Viengtai Hotel.
-The hotel in the heart of Khao San Road is very new, modern, and stylist.
+For this visit in Bangkok, we decided to team up with Ibis Styles Bangkok Khaosan Viengtai Hotel.
+The hotel in the heart of Khao San Road is very new, modern and really stylish.
 Check out these shots of our room: